Tulipgirl reminds us that it has been ten years since we lost Sean.

 Thursday, September 5, 2013, saw Carri Williams defense team giving closing arguments and the Prosecution’s rebuttal.
 Then the jury was sent out for deliberation and the No Contact Order for Larry, Carri and their 2 adult sons was lifted.

 According to a tweet by Gina Cole, Dependency court will decide on dissolution of or limits on no-contact orders with the minor biological children.
 I hope that means that there is no risk of them gaining access to Immanuel.
-Here is her article (in both the Skagit Valley Herald and the Bellingham Herald) about the Closing Arguments by Carri’s Public Defender.
+Here is her article in the Skagit Valley Herald about the Closing Arguments by Carri’s Public Defender.
 As always, all stories have potential triggers and are not for the sensitive.

 Here is the story on King5.